sbkelly9/game-of-thrones/README.md

 1. Add a button to each character's `div` that prints the name of each character to the console.
 2. Add more functionality to the button: when clicked, the bio of the character appears under their image.
-3. Add an input field and submit button at the top of the page.
-When the submit button is clicked, only the character that was entered into the input field should remain.
+3. Add an input field at the top of the page.
+As the user types the character's name, only the character that was entered into the input field should remain.
 4. Using an event listener, add a border around each character's `div` when the mouse is hovered over it.

-## Bonus 1

-Have the GOT character who matches the input as the user is typing, instead of when the user click submit.
+5. Alive or Dead?

-## Bonus 2
+## Bonus

-Instead of using a button, when the user clicks anywhere within the character's `div`, it will expand to include their bio.
-When the user clicks again, it retracts to its initial state.
+Add some additional features.
+Create a button that when clicked, arranges all characters in alphabetical order.
+Then, create another button that randomly shuffles the characters.

 ## Plagiarism